Network Access Code

 - Network Access Code – this contains the non-disclosure agreement, common contract and data sheet.

-- Compliance code to comply with Licence Condition – this code sets out how we will manage our dealings with competitors to comply with our legal and regulatory obligations.
+- Compliance Code– this code sets out how we will manage our dealings with competitors to comply with our legal and regulatory obligations.

 Each water undertaker is also required to publish indicative prices as a guide to licensees of the likely level of prices for wholesale and combined supply, for a defined set of scenarios and assumptions.
 Dee Valley Water’s Indicative Wholesale Prices and Indicative Combined Supply Prices (shown in the links below) are calculated in accordance with Ofwat’s Guidance on Access Codes.

 Contact address for applications for access to Dee Valley Water’s system are as follows: